-During the first year of the lease agreement, the maximum you can collect is capped at the equivalent of two months’ rent.
-During the second year of the lease and any year after that, you must only ask for a maximum of one month’s rent as a security deposit.
-And, for tenants that have lived on your property for at least five years, you cannot increase the security deposit amount even if the rent goes up.
+During the first year of the lease agreement, the maximum a landlord can collect is capped at the equivalent of two months’ rent.
+During the second year of the lease and any year after that, a landlord must only ask for a maximum of one month’s rent as a security deposit.
+And, for a tenant that has lived on their rental for at least five years, a landlord cannot increase the amount even if the rent goes up.

 Additional Pet Deposit

 Pennsylvania law allows landlords to ask for an additional pet deposit.
-You can use the additional deposit to cover any pet-related damage that may occur during the tenancy.
+A landlord can use the additional deposit to cover any pet-related damage that may occur during the tenancy.

 Pennsylvania landlords are allowed to charge a cleaning fee.
-However, this must only be a necessary step to bring the unit to the same state it was when the tenant was moving in.
-Beyond that, you can only charge the tenant a cleaning fee against their security deposit if the rental agreement allows it.
+However, this must only be a necessary step to bring the rental unit to the same state it was when the tenant was moving in.
+Beyond that, a landlord can only charge the tenant a cleaning fee against their security deposit if the rental agreement allows it.

 Rules for Storing a Tenant’s Security Deposit

-- The security deposit must be at least $100
+- Security deposits in Pennsylvania must be at least $100

 - The financial institution must be regulated by either the Pennsylvania Department of Banking, the Federal Home Loan Bank Board, or the Federal Reserve Board